Here’s What You Need to Know Before Applying for Handmade at Amazon

 What’s the Handmade at Amazon Application Process Like?

-The application is fairly straightforward: Besides basic information and multiple choice questions about your production practices, you must answer three essay-type questions in 500 characters or less (about five sentences).
+The application is fairly straightforward: Besides basic information and multiple choice questions about your production practices, you must describe your production process in detail and provide photos of the products you create.

 Once you submit your responses, “Each application is reviewed by a member of our team to ensure that the artisan and their items meet our definition of handmade,” Farleigh says.

 All the vendors said the application took less than 30 minutes to complete, but they emphasized the importance of professionalism and quality.

 “Take your time on the application; make sure you submit really great product photos,” suggests Courtenay Madsen, a creator of hand-stamped jewelry.
 “Do it right the first time.”

 It took four to six weeks for the vendors to hear back from Handmade after submitting their applications, but that timeframe may be different now that the platform is up and running.